 I am an academic, passionate about new technologies who truly believes in the huge potential of digital creative contents used with purposes other than mere entertainment.
-Since 2005 I combine an academic career with a professional career in the fields of Game Studies and New Media Studies.
-At this moment I work as University Lecturer at the Deparment of Media and Communication at Erasmus University Rotterdam.
+At this moment I work as Assistant Professor of Persuasive Gaming at the Department of Media and Communication at Erasmus University Rotterdam.

 My expertise is particularly related to understanding how digital games and new media technologies can be used as media for communication and tools for engagement, motivation, and persuasion.
 I have international teaching experience (including teaching to multicultural groups) on these topics at Pre-BA, BA and MA levels.